 PLANTAR FASCIITIS ORTHOTICS – THEY MUST FIT IN THE SHOE!

 If the Orthotics for Plantar Fasciitis are too big and bulky then the patient will never want to wear them.
 They have to be designed after careful consideration of the patient’s footwear.
 Far too often, we see new patients who are unhappy with their existing orthotics as they are too long or too thick to fit into their shoes.
 Many of our patients are female, and hence the Orthotics for Plantar Fasciitis must be streamlined.
 Likewise, for men with stylish shoes, Orthotics for plantar fasciitis should be short and tailored to their footwear.

 For running shoes or walking boots etc. Plantar Fasciitis orthotics can be full length will full padding as there is plenty of room inside the shoe after removing the original liner.

-It is also beneficial for the patient if we request a heel aperture be incorporated into the orthotics for Plantar Fasciitis.
+It is also beneficial for the patient if we request a heel aperture be incorporated into the orthotics for plantar fasciitis.
 A heel aperture is a circular section of the orthotic that is drilled out in the base of the heel area.
 After the firm material has been drilled out it is packed with foam and covered.
-This provides extra comfort and cushioning for the patients with heel pain and Plantar Fasciitis.
+This provides extra comfort and cushioning for patients with heel pain and plantar fasciitis.